Crochet Hat Patterns

 Crocheted hats make for great gift ideas, and can be paired with a cowl, a pair of fingerless gloves or even a pair of boot cuffs to make a complete set.

-All crochet patterns are written in US terms.
+All free crochet patterns are written in US terms.

 Adjusting the Hat Size

-Many of these crochet hats are given in an adult small, but can be adjusted for any size as needed.
+Many of these crochet hats are given in an adult small, but can be adjusted for any size as needed for newborns to extra large adult size.

 Hats that are started at the crown can be difficult to measure for the correct size prior to finishing.
 Luckily we have a formula!
 I go into full details of how it works in this Crochet Hat Size Chart.